CA Best Beaches: The Ultimate Guide to California’s Most Beautiful Shorelines

 La Jolla Shores offers gentle waves and a long sandy stretch that’s ideal for swimming, kayaking, and paddleboarding.
 It’s one of the best beaches in Southern California for beginners who want to try surfing.

-Nearby, you can explore the sea caves via kayak or visit the sea lions around La Jolla Cove.
+Nearby, you can explore the sea caves via kayak or head to La Jolla Cove to see sea lions and go scuba diving.
 Check out my guide to all of the best La Jolla beaches for even more information.

 Why it’s one of the best California beaches: Calm waters, outdoor adventure, and incredible marine life.